tankibaj/uTorrent/README.md

 uTorrent is the world most popular BitTorrent client.
 It’s available to the Ubuntu server with webUI.
-I have containerized the uTorrent Server webUI using docker.
+I have containerized the uTorrent webUI client using docker.

 If yout want to setup uTorrent server Web UI directly on your Ubuntu VPS server please follow my another Github repository: [utorrent-server](https://github.com/tankibaj/utorrent-server)